Skip to main content

 #

 • The Result: Even with added noise, we achieved a secret key rate of 1.28 bits per photon.
-This is significantly higher than the theoretical limit of 1 bit per photon for standard two-dimensional systems.
+This shows that our system works to transmit high-dimensional information even in a noisy environment.

 Key Takeaways